 Business rates - non-domestic rates

-From 1 April 2013, along with all other local authorities, we receive less government grant but keep about half of the business rates we collect locally, which provides a financial incentive to improve the local economy.
-The remainder continues to go to central government for re-allocation to local authorities through various grants.
+From 1 April 2013, along with all other local authorities, we received less government grant but kept about half of the business rates we collect locally, which provides a financial incentive to improve the local economy.
+The remainder continues to go to the central government for reallocation to local authorities through various grants.

 We work out your business rates bill by multiplying the rateable value of your property by the business rates ‘multiplier’.

-You can get help to estimate your business rates on GOV.UK.
+- getting help to estimate your business rates on GOV.UK

 Rateable value